CBC: A Look at the Potential Therapeutic Value of this Major Cannabinoid

 The group’s results have made a substantial addition to the limited research on CBC.
 It's now even clearer that the phytocannabinoid is a strong agonist to CB2 receptors and thus a major trigger for its therapeutic and anti-inflammatory effects.

 Nevertheless, as expected from a little-studied field, more research is needed to better understand CBC’s effects.

 Within the paper, the Macquarie and Sydney researchers make a few recommendations.

 For one, the G protein-coupled receptor (GPCR) kinase involved in CBC-induced CB2 activation needs to be identified.
-It is these GPCR kinases which are partly responsible for allowing ions to pass between cell membranes, which can in turn create a signal in the endocannabinoid system that is then sent to the brain.
+It's these GPCR kinases that are partly responsible for allowing ions to pass between cell membranes, which can in turn create a signal in the endocannabinoid system that's sent to the brain.

 As of yet, the GPCR proteins that interact with CBC and CB2 receptors aren’t known.

 The Macquarie and Sydney researchers’ results suggest that GRK2/3 kinases aren’t involved in the CBC/CB2 process, which narrows down the list of likely candidates.